daattali/beautiful-jekyll/docs/getstarted.md

     - Add `remote_theme: daattali/beautiful-jekyll@2.0.1` to your `_config.yml` file (make sure to remove any previous `theme` or `remote_theme` parameters that may have been there before)
     - Add `- jekyll-remote-theme` to the plugins section of your `_config.yml` file to activate the plugin

-- Using the Beautiful-Jekyll theme gem
+- Method 3: Using the Beautiful-Jekyll theme gem

     - Install Ruby and Jekyll (`sudo apt-get install ruby ruby-dev make gcc` and `sudo gem install jekyll bundler`)
     - Create a new jekyll site (e.g. `jekyll new mysite`)